ssambender/DispoCam-Filter-2/README.md

 Known bugs:
 - [X] Light bleed scrollbar not working on mobile
-- [X] A small range of colors do not properly display as RAW with default LUT
+- [X] A small range of certain colors do not properly display as RAW with default LUT
 - [X] Some light bleed images do not display correctly in order
+- [X] Cropper resizing resets on drag
+- [X] "Didn't download?
+Try again" button not appearing after failed download attempt

 _Please report any bugs you find!_